Skip to main content

 Create or Update a Resource

 Workload Resources are managed through the Workload YAML.
 A Resource is created by adding it to a Workload YAML and applying the YAML definition to the Control Plane the same way Workloads themselves are created.
-Once applied, Konfig will manage provisioning the Resource, configuring IAM, and periodically reconciling it to prevent configuration drift.
+Once applied, Konfigurate will manage provisioning the Resource, configuring IAM, and periodically reconciling it to prevent configuration drift.
 It will also orchestrate cascading dependencies where necessary, such as deploying a new Cloud Run revision to consume a newly created or updated Resource.

 Resource Governance